AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/allocate-products.md

 ## Overview

-In the [!DNL Global Admin Console], go to the **Product Allocation** tab and select a product to allocate to child organizations.
+In the [!DNL Global Admin Console], go to the **[!UICONTROL Product Allocation]** tab and select a product to allocate to child organizations.

 Sign in to the [[!DNL Global Admin Console]](https://helpx.adobe.com/enterprise/global-admin-console/allocate-products.html)

 >**Note:** Product allocation is available only for **ETLA** (Enterprise Term License Agreement) contracts.

 Part of distributing and administering Adobe products across organizations is partitioning purchased resources into resource allocations across the organizations to be managed.
 You can distribute administration of product resources to other organizations by giving all or some of the resource.
 Not all resources of all products can be allocated; some products are not distributable to other organizations.
-Such products appear in the **Product Allocation** tab but have no controls to add them to other organizations.
+Such products appear in the **[!UICONTROL Product Allocation]** tab but have no controls to add them to other organizations.

 >**Caution:** You cannot allocate products to a child organization from a contract that has **expired** or if the organization is in an **inactive** state.
 Learn more about [contract expiry](https://helpx.adobe.com/enterprise/global-admin-console/allocate-products.html), or contact your company's administrator for assistance to prevent users in the child organization from losing access to their Adobe apps and services.